gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

-Retrieve all the tags associated to a company.
+This API fetches all the tags associated to a company.

 *Returned Response:*